Generative AI, also called GenAI, presents novel opportunities for enterprises compared to middle-market companies or startups including:

 Machine learning platforms released foundation models with commercial licenses relying mostly on text on the internet as the primary data source.
 These models can be used as base models to build enterprise large language models:

-– Llama 2 by Meta comes with a commercial use license with some limitations.18
+– Llama 3 by Meta comes with a commercial use license with some limitations for very large businesses.19

-– Mistral 7B is the first model developed by the European generative AI startup Mistral.
-With its permissive license (i.e. Apache 2.0) that allows commercial use, it can be attractive for businesses looking for a smaller, easier-to-finetune model.21
+– Mistral 8x22B is the latest open-weights model developed by the European generative AI startup Mistral.
+With its permissive license (i.e. Apache 2.0) that allows commercial use without specific restrictions for large businesses, it can be attractive for all businesses.20 Mistral also provides models like Mistral Large but that model has more restrictive licensing.21

 What is the right tech stack for building large language models?